WE DON’T RECRUIT FRESHMEN. WE RECRUIT COLLEGE GRADUATES.

 Scholarship Competition Day

 The University of Findlay’s Scholarship Competition Day is an opportunity for exceptionally well-qualified applicants to compete for scholarship money.
-Scholarships awarded are in addition to the academic scholarships and financial aid that we offer to qualified students.
-These half-day competitions are by invitation only and are held three times a year, in December, January and March.
+These half-day competitions are by invitation only and are held twice a year in December and January.
 Dozens of scholarships ranging from $1,000 to $5,000 are awarded at each competition day.
-Call Undergraduate Admissions at 419-434-4732 for more information.
+Call the Office of Admissions at 419-434-4732 for more information.